authormedia/mybooktable/readme.txt

 Feature a book on your sidebar in just a few of clicks.
 You can even add multiple books by adding multiple widgets.

 =  Mobile Responsive =
-If your wordpress theme is mobile responsive, MyBookTable will react similarly, delivering maximum compatibility for visitors on phones and tablets.
+If your WordPress theme is mobile responsive, MyBookTable will react similarly, delivering maximum compatibility for visitors on phones and tablets.

 = Advanced Search Engine Optimization =